Note: This is an archived Handbook entry from 2016.

 |Graduate Attributes: || |

-Specific knowledge and skills to work in adolescent health and welfare practice, program development and policy analysis.
+Specific knowledge and skills to work in adolescent health and wellbeing practice, program development and policy analysis.